 Pilates at the Pillow™

 It was here that Joseph Pilates spent his Summers in the 1940s teaching his method of “body conditioning” to dancers.
-We even got to take turns posing in the only place we know for a fact that Joe taught group classes.
+We even got to take turns posing in one of the few places that Joe taught group classes.
 Look familiar?

 The Science of Pilates Endures